Dosage and pack size

 - How much culture is added;

-- How much solids are added (or nil solids added);
+- How many solids are added (or nil solids added);

 A simple taste test is the best tool that you have as a home yoghurt maker to know when that desired acidity is reached.
 It needs to have formed a gel to be finished.
 If the gel is too acidic at this stage, very very gently stir in some honey or sugar to reduce the acid taste.
 If the yoghurt is not acid enough then continue incubation.
 When the yoghurt tastes right, finish the incubation by placing it in the fridge.
 If the acid level is not high enough, continue incubation.